We helped Pippa raise thousands for children in hospital.

 - Provide them with the tools they need to grow their charity over the years to come

-Immediately during our strategy workshop, it became clear that the site had to cater to a wide audience.
+It became immediately clear during our strategy workshop that the website had to cater to a very wide audience.
 Supporters and parents were the primary two audiences but the site also had to strongly appeal to healthcare professionals and corporate funders.
 A visual style and tone of voice that would cross and connect with all users was therefore imperative.

 By talking to a range of audience members, we also discovered the wealth of fantastic stories that each had to tell.
 From parents and children to doctors and corporate funders, we had access to a pool of people who were passionate about the hospital and the help that the charity facilitated.